-SQ FINANCING SOURCES Listing and issuing bonds or other negotiable instruments Some financing sources that cannot be listed are unattainable for SQs.
-CAPITAL DECREASE Capital decrease Quotaholders may opt for a share capital decrease to cover losses, free excess capital or for other special purposes.
-Publicity and opposition term The capital decrease resolution must be registered, and, within one month, creditors can judicially request that the court establishes a term in which the company may not make any distributions, if all requirements regarding the creditors are verified.
-CORPORATE GOVERNANCE General meeting Resolutions may be made by i) a summoned general meeting; ii) through a universal general meeting; iii) by a written vote or iv) through unanimous written resolutions.
-There is no general quorum requirement.
-Resolutions can be passed by simple majority of the issued votes.
-Some resolutions require a reinforced majority (more than three-quarters of the voting rights for share capital increase or decrease, bylaw amendments, merger and spin off).
-Bylaws can increase the voting majorities.
-In SQs, the quotaholders have broader powers to decide on the company's matters than SAs.
-Management Except where the bylaws provide otherwise, where there are several managers, their respective powers are jointly exercised, and resolutions approved with the votes of the majority.
-The managers can be appointed for an indefinite period or appointed for a specific term of office, depending on what is provided in the bylaws.
-The managers may delegate certain powers to another manager or managers.
+SQ urces that cannot be listed are unattainable for SQs. urces that cannot be listed are unattainable for SQs. opt for a share capital decrease to cover losses, free or other special purposes. se resolution must be registered, and, within one an judicially request that the court establishes a term any may not make any distributions, if all requirements tors are verified. e made by i) a summoned general meeting; rsal general meeting; iii) with a written vote st be present in the same location and agree to vote); nimous written resolutions, where the quotaholders in on different dates and locations, but they all agree of the resolution and vote the same way.
+Il quorum requirement.
+Resolutions can be passed of the issued votes.
+Some resolutions require a set of the voting rights for ase or decrease, bylaw amendments, merger and an increase the voting majorities. by laws provide otherwise, where there are several spective powers are jointly exercised, and resolutions votes of the majority. be appointed for an indefinite period or appointed for ffice, depending on what is provided in the bylaws.
+The